 If you want to section off your yard from your neighbor's land naturally, trees are a great option to create privacy.
-Whatever route you choose, know that you'll enjoy it for years to come as you relax on the deck or play games in the yard.
+You'll enjoy it for years to come as you relax on the deck or play games in the yard.

 The varieties I've listed below perform well in a variety of soils and are easy to maintain.

 - If you have enough space, a full-sized tree looks great and provides additional screening.

 - If you have limited room, you can go with smaller or narrower options and stagger trees in groups to create a natural screen.

-- I've included the plant hardiness zone map above so you can find your zone and choose trees that are right for your area.
+- I've included the plant hardiness zone map below so you can find your zone and choose trees that are right for your area.